Wales Millennium Centre: Phase 3 The planned digital and immersive arts theatre

 The third phase of the development of Wales Millennium Centre is a proposed new stand-alone 550-seater theatre and facilities for production, rehearsal and training, opposite the existing main building (phase 1 and 2).
 It will be an "immersive" arts theatre and will be located next to the proposed new 15,000-seater indoor arena for Cardiff.
 Cardiff Council has appointed Goldbeck Construction as the building contractor for the new development.

 The new theatre will be located in the car park of the Atlantic Wharf and part of the parking area of Cardiff Council’s County Hall.
 The building will incorporate the council's new modern headquarters, which will replace the ageing County Hall.
+The proposed design was revised in August 2026 and is described as a “dual-use civic ensemble”.